mmnowak/mp3_ludido/README.md

 **'Edit Activity' button**

 * Amends the activity details in the Database.
-* After editing the activity, the action is confirmed to user via flash message.
+* After editing the activity, the action is confirmed to the user via flash message.

 User stories covered: 12.